 Layered Pumpkin Cheesecake Bars

 The hubby is up in Wisconsin this weekend to watch his beloved Green Bay Packers.
 He brought a winter coat, long underwear, a scarf, hat, wool socks and anything else he could layer on to keep him warm.
-I was happy to stay home where I can be near a furnace at all times.
+I was happy to stay at home where I can be near a furnace at all times.

 With just the kids and I around for our family dinner on Sunday, I figured I could veer away from the typical chocolate offerings and make a pumpkin dessert.
 Like their mom, they enjoy all things pumpkin and these cheesecake bars hit all the marks.
-Rich, creamy with a touch of the autumnal spices of cinnamon, ginger and nutmeg.
+Rich, creamy with a touch of the autumnal spices of cinnamon, ginger, and nutmeg.